zxlin/bitnami-docker-redis/README.md

 ## Setting up a standalone instance

-By default, this image is set up to launch Redis(TM) in standalone mode on the default port number of 6379.
-Should you need to change this behaviour, setting the `REDIS_PORT_NUMBER` environment variable will modify the port number.
+By default, this image is set up to launch Redis(TM) in standalone mode on port 6379.
+Should you need to change this behavior, setting the `REDIS_PORT_NUMBER` environment variable will modify the port number.
 This is not to be confused with `REDIS_MASTER_PORT_NUMBER` or `REDIS_REPLICA_PORT` environment variables that are applicable in replication mode.

 ```console
 $ docker run --name redis -e REDIS_PORT_NUMBER=7000 -p 7000:7000 bitnami/redis:latest